 - a family daycare service provider (where care is provided at home)

 - heads of organisations captured by the Child Safe Scheme.

 The head of a child safe organisation is defined in the Children’s Guardian Act 2019 and generally means the most senior person in your organisation, such as a chief executive officer.

-To apply, write to the Children’s Guardian using the Application to have work deemed child-related form and state your case being clear on why you deem the role or service to be child-related work.
+To apply, write to the Children's Guardian using the application form below and state your case, being clear on why you deem the role to be child-related.

 People who do not work or deliver services to children in NSW do not need a NSW Working with Children Check.
 If someone occasionally enters NSW to deliver services to children, it is the organisation’s responsibility to decide if a NSW Working with Children Check is required, or if an exemption applies.

 The Regulations include exemptions to requiring a Working with Children Check.
 Employers should check the legislation for any exemptions that apply to their situation.

 - workers visiting NSW for a short time